wicoffd/wicoffd/README.md

 ## About Me

- I live in the Seattle Washington United States :us:.
+ I live in Seattle Washington United States :us:.

  I have a bachelors degree in computer science.